 - Identify all I/O adapters currently installed in your system.
 This includes your on-board serial ports, controller cards, sound cards etc. The I/O addresses used by these adapters, as well as the IRQ (if any) should be identified. - 2.
 Configure your Sealevel Systems adapter so that there is no conflict with currently installed adapters.
-No two adapters can occupy the same I/O address. - Make sure the Sealevel Systems adapter is using a unique IRQ The IRQ is typically selected via an on-board header block.
-Refer to the section on Card Setup for help in choosing an I/O address and IRO. - 4.
-Make sure the Sealevel Systems adapter is securely installed. - If you are utilizing an operating system prior to Windows 7, please contact Sealevel by calling (864) 843-4343 or emailing support@sealevel.com to receive more information in regard to the utility software which will determine if your product is functioning properly. - Only users running Windows 7 or newer should utilize the diagnostic tool 'WinSSD' installed in the SeaCOM folder on the Start Menu during the setup process.
-First find the ports using the Device Manager, then use 'WinSSD' to verify that the ports are functional. - 7.
-Remember if a "No Echo" mode is selected, a data loopback cannot be accomplished. - 8.
+No two adapters can occupy the same I/O address. - 3.
+Try the Sealevel Systems adapter with a unique IRQ.
+While the Sealevel Systems adapter does allow the sharing of IRQs, many other adapters (i.e., SCSI adapters & on-board serial ports) do not. - 4.
+Make sure the Sealevel Systems adapter is securely installed. - 5.
+For Windows operating systems, the diagnostic tool 'WinSSD' is installed in the SeaCOM folder on the Start Menu during the setup process.
+First find the ports using the Device Manager, the use 'WinSSD' to verify that the ports are functional. - 6.
+Remember if a "No Echo" mode is selected, a data loopback cannot be accomplished. - 7.
 Always use the Sealevel Systems diagnostic software when troubleshooting a problem.
 This will help eliminate any software issues and identify any hardware conflicts.